 From Manali to the Solang Valley

 Maps were spread on the table; a compass joined.
 Wood smoke filled my nostrils.
 A yak laden with straw clambered up the path outside my window, followed by a leathery-skinned woman yielding a stick.
 Pulse quickened.

 The anticipation of a quest being born hung heavily in the air.
 I began planning my route for my hike from Manali through the Solang Valley, north toward Rohtang.

 But I cheated.
 I asked the laid-back owner of the Drifter’s Inn about how to hike to Solang.
 On a hand-drawn map, he explained that there was a trail hugging the hills all the way through the Solang Valley, but he suggested taking the old road there.
 Why?
 The mountain trail was dangerous and hard to follow.

 Sure, the road would have been easier, safer, and probably would have deposited me at my intended destination quicker, but what fun is that?
 Even if the trip had gone flawlessly, I could never look myself in the mirror again having chosen the road.

 Besides, I’ve been carrying a hand-picked survival kit this year and was just itching for a worst-case-scenario to justify its useless weight in my bag all this time.

 The walk would be 18 kilometers total, a little over 10 miles after getting lost was taken into account.
 I bought a bag of cashews for survival food and got an early start in chilly air.

-What if the trail was dangerous?
+What if the trail to Solang was dangerous?
 I briefly thought of shivering through a cold night, lost in the hills, and fighting with the dog over whatever cashews remained.
-I dismissed the thought quickly; I could just eat the dog — of course.
+I dismissed the thought quickly; I could just eat the dog—of course.